 Excavation Inspection Notes

-Asphalt patches need to be permanent and require a perimeter seal applied
+Asphalt patches need to be permanent and require a perimeter CRF seal application.

 If the location of an excavation in a concrete slab is 1/3 or more away from a lateral control joint, the entire concrete slab will need to be replaced